The background to this question:

 Q1 – Do Britain’s housebuilders or their pension departments retain an interest in a house leasehold in some way after it is transferred by them to a third party?

 Evidence: There are three areas of observation.
-Firstly, ground rent companies are on record as saying whenever they are persuaded to change their terms, normally from a lease doubler contract to an RPI lease, they frequently have to go back to their investors to agree the change.
+Firstly, ground rent companies are on record as saying whenever they are persuaded to change their terms, normally from a lease doubler contract to an RPI lease, they frequently have to go back to their investors to agree on the change.
 That suggests that the lease terms are somehow tightly coupled from investor to leaseholder.
 So the investor clearly invested in what looks like a Special Purpose Vehicle perhaps based on the total houses on the estate which wraps the lease into a discrete investment.
 The leaseholder pays the ground rent company who then pays the investor.

 Second, ground rent companies promote their services principally to Defined Benefit pension funds, many in deficit, who are deeply concerned about rising pensioner payments.
 The mainstream builders sharply reversed the declining trend for leasehold around the time of the financial crash when it had been outlawed in Scotland, Northern Ireland, and most parts of the world, and pointedly created a vast number of house leaseholds in England and Wales against the trend.